 JUGLANDACEAE Perleb, nom. cons.
 Back to Fagales

-[Engelhardoideae + Juglandoideae]: flavones, naphthoquinones, raffinose and stachyose [phloem exudate] +; nodes also 5:5; leaves spiral, leaflets subopposite, (margins entire); (inflorescence branched); (P 0-3); staminate flowers: A 2-many, opposite P; pollen porate, apertures usu. elongate; pistillode +; carpellate flowers: G [(3, 4)], median or transverse, median member adaxial, apically 1-locular, loculi often divided [false septae], (stigmas not decurrent); ovule born at the top of the incomplete septum, erect, integument 6-10 cells across, (lobed), parietal tissue 3-11 cells across; megaspore mother cells numerous; (fertilisation porogamous); fruit drupaceous, nut, samaroid, or winged by persistent bracts, pericarp intrusive; seeds (large [>1.5 cm long]), pachychalazal; endosperm very slight or 0, cotyledons much folded; genome duplication, x = 16, second longest chromosome with (sub)median secondary constriction.
+[Engelhardoideae + Juglandoideae]: flavones, naphthoquinones, raffinose and stachyose [phloem exudate] +; xylem with banded parenchyma; nodes also 5:5; leaves spiral, leaflets subopposite, (margins entire); (inflorescence branched); (P 0-3); staminate flowers: A 4-many; pollen porate, apertures usu. elongate, endexine homogeneous, not at the apertures; pistillode +; carpellate flowers: ?staminodes; [(G 3, 4)], when 3, median member adaxial, loculi often divided [false septae], (stigmas not decurrent), (commissural); ovule born at the top of the incomplete septum; ovule straight, erect, integument 6-10 cells across, (lobed), parietal tissue 3-11 cells across; megaspore mother cells numerous; (fertilization porogamous); fruit drupaceous, nut, samaroid, or winged by persistent bracts, pericarp intrusive; seeds (large [>1.5 cm long]), pachychalazal; endosperm very slight or 0, cotyledons much folded; genome duplication, x = 16, second longest chromosome with (sub)median secondary constriction.

 Ca 8/50 - 2 groups below.
 North temperate, S. to Argentina and Malesia.
 [Photo - Collection.]

 2. Engelhardioideae Iljinskaya

-Leaf parenchyma with druses [basal condition - none]; leaves (opposite), even-pinnate, leaflets usu. entire, (involute - Pterocarya); bracts 3-lobed, bracteoles 0-2, adnate to lower half of ovary; nuts with a layer of fibrous cells.
+Vessel elements with simple and scalariform perforation plates; leaf parenchyma with druses [basal condition - none]; leaves (opposite), even-pinnate, leaflets usu. entire, (vernation involute or ± conduplicate - Alfaroa); carpellate flowers: inflorescence catkinate; bracts 3-lobed, bracteoles 0-2, ± abaxial, adnate to lower half of ovary; nuts with a layer of fibrous cells in wall.

 3-4/14.
 Himalayas to Malesia, Mexico to Colombia (map: see Meusel et al. 1965; Manchester 1987).